Reducibility of finitely differentiable quasi-periodic cocycles and its spectral applications: Acknowledgements

 \section{Acknowledgements}

 We are indebted to Jiangong You and Qi Zhou for their enthusiastic help.
-This work was supported by \textquotedblleft Deng Feng Scholar Program B\textquotedblright of Nanjing University, Specially-appointed professor programe of Jiangsu province and NSFC grant (11671192).
+This work is supported by ``the Fundamental Research Funds for the Central Universities'', \textquotedblleft Deng Feng Scholar Program B\textquotedblright of Nanjing University, Specially-appointed professor program of Jiangsu province, PTDC/MAT-PUR/29126/2017, Nankai Zhide Fundation and NSFC grant (11671192).